 Adjust for the Morning Chill

 Start with a fitted base layer and add one warm mid-layer, like a fine-knit cardigan.
-A lightweight scarf is a great extra if the wind picks up near the river.
+A lightweight scarf helps if the wind picks up near the river.

 Incorporate Light Outerwear